tae-hee-cho/Investigate-a-dataset/README.md

 # Investigate-a-dataset
-Data Analyst Nanodegree (Udacity) | Jupyter Notebook
+Data Analyst Nanodegree (Udacity)

+* Analyzed a dataset and then communicated findings about it.
+* Used the Python libraries NumPy, pandas, and Matplotlib to make analysis easier.